scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

   - [example-v1.2.bin](https://raw.githubusercontent.com/thingsboard/esp32-ota/master/firmware/example-v1.2.bin) - value of *FIRMWARE_VERSION* in [main.h](https://github.com/thingsboard/esp32-ota/blob/master/main/main.h) equals to *v1.2*.
   *counter* variable in [main_application_task](https://github.com/thingsboard/esp32-ota/blob/master/main/main.c) has value *2*.

-After the firmware version and URL were updated on the *OTA control* widget, ThingsBoard sends a MQTT message with the shared attributes to *v1/devices/me/attributes* MQTT topic.
+After the firmware version and URL were updated on the *OTA control* widget, Pacificsoft sends a MQTT message with the shared attributes to *v1/devices/me/attributes* MQTT topic.
 Because of the ESP32 is subscribed to this MQTT topic, as soon as the update message is received it is parsed and the firmware versions are compared.
-If the value of *FIRMWARE_VERSION* defined in [main.h](https://github.com/thingsboard/esp32-ota/blob/master/main/main.h) isn't equal to the firmware version received from ThingsBoard, OTA update process will started and *monitor* utility outputs the next logs:
+If the value of *FIRMWARE_VERSION* defined in [main.h](https://github.com/thingsboard/esp32-ota/blob/master/main/main.h) isn't equal to the firmware version received from Pacificsoft, OTA update process will started and *monitor* utility outputs the next logs:

   <img src="/images/samples/esp32/ota/shared_attributes_updated.png" width="600"/>